redarrowlabs/Argo/README.md

     public IEnumerable<Comment> Comments { get; set; }  // => $.relationships.comments
 }
 ```
-Let's imagine we fetched the above resource from our JSON API spec web api and wanted to map it to our POCO.
-First, notice `author` and `comments` in the json resource are not fully fleshed out objects, but just `id` and `type` - the minimum information needed to fetch (read: lazy load) thier respective resources from the web api.
+Let's imagine we fetched the above resource from our JSON API spec web API and wanted to map it to our POCO.
+First, notice `author` and `comments` in the json resource are not fully fleshed out objects, but just `id` and `type` - the minimum information needed to fetch (read: lazy load) thier respective resources from the web API.
 Pseudo code to fetch `Comments` might look something like
 ```csharp
 //fetch article with "dehydrated" comments var article = await JsonApiClient.GetResourceAsync<Article>(articleId);